CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 ### Exercise 2 : Explore Microsoft 365 Apps

- In the previous exercise you created a user and assigned office 365 E5 license.
+ In the previous exercise, you created a user and assigned an office 365 E5 license.
 In this exercise you will login with the newly created user and explore through office365 apps.

 ### Task 1 : Explore Outlook